ENDscript 2.0

 • Secondary structure elements and residues in alternate confirmation are shown on the top of the sequence query.

-• Accessibility and hydropathy scales, intermolecular contacts and possible disulfide bridges are shown on the bottom.
+• Accessibility and hydropathy scales, intermolecular contacts and possible disulfide bridges are shown at the bottom.

 2. Phase 2:

-• A BLAST+ search using the sequence of the PDB query is performed against a chosen sequence database (PDBAA by default) to detect protein homologues.
+• A BLAST+ search using the sequence of the query structure is performed against a chosen sequence database (PDBAA by default) to detect protein homologues.

 • The result is piped to a chosen multiple sequence alignment software (Clustal Omega, MAFFT, MSAProbs or MultAlin).